A natural stimulus for the healing process is active exercise—provided the exercises are done in a controlled, careful, and prescribed manner.

-Too much rest worsens pain
+Too much rest will make your pain worse

-Pain often prevents us from getting enough exercise, but lack of exercise can worsen the pain by leading to stiffness, weakness and de-conditioning.
-In the case of a disc injury, significant inactivity deprives the injured disc of the nutrition it needs and this can lead to further degeneration and pain.
-Additionally, exercise and activity is needed to maintain the exchange of fluids in spinal structures and reduce swelling that naturally occurs in the tissues surrounding an injured disc.
+Additionally, exercise and activity is needed to help reduce inflammation that naturally occurs in the tissues surrounding an injured disc.
 This swelling can further irritate nerves that are already affected by the highly inflammatory herniated disc material.
-See also Exercise and Fitness Help Your Back.

-Stretching, strengthening and aerobic conditioning exercises are important
+Stretching, strengthening, and aerobic conditioning

 Stretching your hamstrings regularly is essential therapy for lower back pain and sciatica.
-If an episode of low back pain has lasted two weeks or more, a strengthening program (such as McKenzie exercises, lumbar stabilization training and/or facilitation exercises) is critical to long-term recovery.
-See also Exercise for Back Pain.
+If an episode of low back pain has lasted two weeks or more, a strengthening program helps with long-term recovery.
+Typical programs may include McKenzie exercises, lumbar stabilization training, and/or other prescribed exercises.

-Aerobically conditioned patients tend to have less back pain.Low impact aerobic exercise brings nutrients to injured structures in the back and helps them heal.
-Walking or biking can be effective forms of low impact exercise.
+Most doctors and physical therapists will tell you that their patients who are aerobically conditioned tend to have less back pain and sciatica.Low impact aerobic exercise brings nutrients to injured structures in the back and helps them heal.
+Walking or biking can be effective forms of low impact exercise, as can working out on an elliptical machine.
 If you are in severe pain, water therapy is an option that can provide multiple therapeutic and conditioning benefits with less stress.
-See also Water Therapy Exercise Program and Exercise Walking for Better Back Health.

 Get an individualized exercise program

 Depending on your specific diagnosis and level of pain, your rehabilitation program will be very different, so it is important to see a spine specialist who is trained to develop an individualized exercise program and instruct you on correct form and technique.
-See also Sciatica Exercises for Each Diagnosis.